Semi-derived Ringel-Hall algebras and Drinfeld double: Drinfeld double

-For a quiver with at least one oriented cycle, the category $\ca$ of its finite-dimensional nilpotent representations over $k$ does not have enough projective objects.
-However, its modified Ringel-Hall algebra or equivalently its Drinfeld double Ringel-Hall algebra is still interesting, see e.g. \cite{Sch,DDF}.
-In the following, we give a very special example.
+For a quiver with at least one oriented cycle, the category $\ca$ of its finite-dimensional representations over $\K$ does not have enough projective objects.
+However, its Drinfeld double of the twisted extended Ringel-Hall algebra or equivalently its semi-derived Ringel-Hall algebra is still interesting (see e.g. \cite{Sch,DDF}).